 - 2. Co-ordination and Management: where a jobholder co-ordinates or manages the work of staff through others' direct supervision, account should be taken of the actual contribution to the overall directing and co-ordinating responsibility for all those concerned. - 3.
 Areas of activity: (at levels 4 to 6) include cooking, gardening, housing benefits, highways inspection, recruitment and selection, payroll.
 Closely associated support activities (for example, clerical, secretarial) should be treated as part of the same area of activity. - 4.
-Others in an Equivalent Situation: account should be taken of all employees or others who are supervised, managed, or co-ordinated including: - contractors' or suppliers' employees; - volunteers and the employees/workers of voluntary organisations; - work experience students or trainees; - students on placement for practical experience; - others in a similar situation where they are a direct responsibility of the job.
+Others in an Equivalent Situation: account should be taken of all employees or others who are supervised, managed, or co-ordinated including: - contractors', suppliers' or shared services employees; - volunteers and the employees/workers of voluntary organisations; - work experience students or trainees; - students on placement for practical experience; - those engaged in project working where they are a direct responsibility of the job.